laurakuehl/ASEWA-Project/README.md

 `ASEWA_VGG19_Own_Model_Plus_Weights.ipynb`: Uses the own VGG19 implementation but loads weights from a pretrained model that was trained with Imagenet data.

 ### Pretrained VGG19
-`ASEWA_VGG19_Pretrained_Model.ipynb`: Taking a pretrained VGG19 and performing the Style Transfer
+`ASEWA_VGG19_Pretrained_Model.ipynb`: Taking a pretrained VGG19 and performing the Style Transfer.

+## ResNet50
+`ASEWA-ResNet50.ipynb`: The Style Transfer using a pretrained ResNet50 and adjusted Style Extraction and Training models.

+## Art Discrimination Model
+### Art Transfer Discrimination Model
+https://www.kaggle.com/datasets/lkuehl/art-transfer-discrimination-model-resv2: Classifies the art style of an input image.
+(The trained Art-Transfer-Discrimination model could not be uploaded due to its size)

+### Art Epoch Discrimination ResNet
+`ASEWA_Art_Epoch_Discrimination_ResNet.ipynb`: Calculates the accuracies of the art style classification by the Art-Transfer-Discrimination model.

+## Visualization
+### Exploration Visualization
+`ASEWA_Visualisation_Artistic_Style_Transfer_Exploration.ipynb`: Visualizes architecture of